Disaster Recovery in Pivotal Platform

-Unlike other backup solutions, using BBR to back up Pivotal Platform enables the following:
+Unlike other backup solutions, using BBR to back up Pivotal Platform enables:

 Completeness: BBR supports backing up BOSH, including releases, CredHub, UAA, and service instances created with an on-demand service broker.
 With Pivotal Platform v1.12, Ops Manager export no longer includes releases.